 As for the other "thousand and one" plans of procedure, I know none that it would be of the slightest benefit to discuss: they are in reality to a great degree the same, though differently described; and various medicines of similar properties are exhibited.
-Some of the prescriptions which I have met form the most heterogeneous compounds that were perhaps ever mingled since the days of the "preparazioni delle pietre, delle terre, &c. &c.
-De'polmoni di volpi, del fegato e degli intestini del lupo, de' rospi, de lombrici, de centogambe, del sangue d' irco, delle vipere, del cranio umano !"† Everything allowed by modern practice seems to have been suggested, t "To what base uses we may return, Horatio !"
-To trace the noble dust of Alexander until it was found stopping a beer barrel was indeed considering it too curiously!
-But to trace the mummy of Sesostris into an apothecary's shop, and to fancy the clay which kept the world in awe, condemned to the ignoble purposes of apozem or enema is positively within the stretch of likelihood.
-Paracelsus has a "liquor mummiæ;" and mummy may be purchased in any bazaar and everything tried; and if the odious list above recited seem abhorrent to the reader, he will perhaps hear with surprise, that a serious effort was made, not many years ago, to exalt the spider's web into a specific for intermittent fever.
-As I am not quite sure that this piece of empiricism is exploded, I will, for the benefit of its advocates, give the "oleum aranearum, mindereri" of the Venetian pharmacopæia, together with the learned commentary, in the Appendix, for their exclusive use, and to show the reader that there is nothing new under the sun.
+Some of the prescriptions which I have met form the most heterogeneous compounds that were perhaps ever mingled since the days of the "preparazioni delle pietre, delle terre, &c &c.\ De' polmoni di volpi, del fegato e degli intestini del lupo, de' rospi, de lombrici, de centogambe, del sangue d' irco, delle vipere, del cranio umano†!
+Every thing allowed by modern practice seems to have been suggested, and every thing tried; and if the odious list above recited seem abhorrent to the reader, he will perhaps hear with surprise, that a serious effort was made, not many years ago, to exalt the spider's web into a specific for intermittent fever.
+As I am not quite sure that this piece of empiricism is exploded, I will, for the benefit of its advocates, give the "oleum aranearum, mindereri" of the Venetian pharmacopæia, together with the learned commentary, in the Appen-

-Farmacopea di Lemery, in Venezia 1742!
+\ Farmacopea di Lemery, in Venezia 1742!